mariposa-dart/html_builder/README.md

         'does-not-appear': false
     });

-    // Style can be either a String or Map. h('foo', {
+    // Or, a String or Map.
+    h('foo', {
         'style': 'background-color: white; color: red;'
     });